The following FAQ originated from parent questions asked at the in-person and virtual information session.

-A: Construction will begin in June of 2023 and is anticipated to end in December of 2024.
+A: Construction began in June of 2023 and is anticipated to end in December of 2024.

 Q: Will students need to relocate to another building during construction?